endo1phin/glitch-utopia/README.md

 Wrecking the internet has never been so easy: glitch up the web for an anarchist's utopia!

+## Glitch

+The JS script will glitch up the text content of any webpage.
+Glitch level will also increase as you scroll.

 ## Usage

 ### Chrome Extension